joaquim-verges/Helium/README.md

 Configuration:

-- BaseRepository that provides the data
+- `BaseRepository` that provides the data
-- RefreshPolicy param to configure how often this data should be refreshed
+- `RefreshPolicy` param to configure how often this data should be refreshed

 States :

-- NetworkViewState class to describe the network request status (loading, error, empty, data ready, etc.)
+- `NetworkViewState` class to describe the network request status (loading, error, empty, data ready, etc.)
 - the data ready state comes with the list of loaded data

-This presenter can be used with any ViewDelegate that can render a NetworkViewState.
+This presenter can be used with any `ViewDelegate` that can render a `NetworkViewState`.
 Helium provides a ready-made list view delegate that can be used with this presenter:

 ### DataListViewDelegate

 This viewdelegate holds a recycler view, a loading spinner and a empty view container.
-It knows how to render any NetworkViewState.
+It knows how to render any `NetworkViewState`.

 Configuration:

-- ViewHolder for the list items layout (extends BaseRecyclerViewItem)
+- `BaseRecyclerViewItem` for the list items layout (extends `RecyclerView.ViewHolder`)

 There's also a handful of configuration options that you can use to customize your layout, list, empty view, etc.

 Events:

-- Relies on the passed ViewHolder implementation to relay any kind of view events up to the presenter layer (typically clicks, long press, etc)
+- Relies on the passed `BaseRecyclerViewItem` implementation to relay any kind of view events up to the presenter layer (typically clicks, long press, etc)

 This list view delegate is all you'll need to display a list of models of any kind.
 All you need to focus on is the actual list item layout, the rest is handled for you.

 ### BaseRecyclerItem

-This is a specialized ViewDelegate that is specific to recycler views.
+This is a specialized `ViewDelegate` that is specific to recycler views.
 It holds the list item layout that can be bound to some data and recycled, and also provides the same mechanism to push events up to the presenter layer.

-This class is particularly useful when used with a DataListViewDelegate, as Helium will handle all the adapter code for you.
+This class is particularly useful when used with a `DataListViewDelegate`, as Helium will handle all the adapter code for you.

 Configuration: